 Imagine eating flowers in a salad of spring greens with raspberry vinaigrette.
 Or think of biting into a petal of chive blossom with its sweet-spicy flavor, along with a juicy, slightly bitter, baby romaine leaf.
 Provided that you follow a few safety rules, edible flowers can make an ordinary dish remarkable.

-Growing flowers you can eat in your garden
+Growing edible flowers in your garden

 There are a surprising number of garden flowers you can eat, and many are probably recognizable to you.
 The flowers that you tuck into planters to beautify your patio, or plant around the edges to attract pollinators may also be the next addition to your dinner salad.